BUDGETING YOUR ELECTRONIC GADGETS BILLINGS: PART IV

-So I stuck it out with CenturyLink, but told the technician it was an incoming line transmission problem and they need to concentrate on that solution instead of multiple trips to my house.
+So I stuck it out with CenturyLink, but told the technician it was an incoming line transmission problem and they needed to concentrate on that solution instead of making multiple trips to my house.
 A week later a repair specialist called me and said the main junction box on the other side of the highway had computer card malfunction problems and he would have the whole mess cleaned up in a few hours.

-As I said in a previous blog, I love writing my blogs on my iPad and laptop.
+As I stated in a previous blog, I love writing my blogs on my iPad and laptop.
 I use my phone on the go for map functions, local information, and weather.
 My wife communicates with friends and we both pay bills online.

 I avoided the mistake of engaging a new Internet service contract, learned to live with cheap headsets, got my original Internet service provider to fix their problems (and mine), and am fine with the mobile phones I bought over 3 years ago.
 And I don’t worry about keeping up with the Joneses who are not sure what they are spending all their money on anyways.